- Apply for Admission

 - 2. official transcripts from each college or university attended

-- 3. an official high school transcript reflecting graduation, or official proof of high school equivalency
+- 3. If less than 12 earned transferrable hours please submit an official high school transcript reflecting graduation, or official proof of high school equivalency

 - 4. the $25 application processing fee